 Why attend MCP’s Mechanical to Electrical Training Course?

 MCP’s mechanical to electrical conversion training is a City and Guilds accredited course and is designed for technicians who have no previous electrical background, to enable them to multi-skill and work on specific electrical tasks competently and safely.
-This is ideal for technicians that are taking up responsibility of electrical installations.
+This is ideal for technicians that are working in a maintenance environment.
 This is the first electrical course any delegate from a mechanical background should enrol on.

 Reserve your space now on the next City & Guilds accredited Mechanical to Electrical training course